bldl/tc39-minutes-viewer/README.md

 ## About the project

-We were given the task of making the meeting notes of tc39 more readable and accesable.
-This application exist to make it easier to view meeting notes from the tc39 meetings.
+We have been tasked with improving the accessibility and readability of the TC39 meeting notes.
+Our application simplifies the process of viewing these notes.
+We've organized all meeting documents into a tree structure, making it easier to find specific files.
+Additionally, we've incorporated a sentiment analysis tool.
+This feature allows users to select portions of text and analyze their sentiment.
+We've also integrated the ChatGPT API.
+Now, users can engage in conversations with context from the marked sections of the markdown (MD) files.

 ## How to run / Installation

-This is how to run the project now, might change later.
-After you have cloned the project you can write "npm i" in console.
+Current Instructions for Running the Project (Subject to Change):

+After cloning the project, open the console and execute the command 'npm i'.
+This installs all necessary dependencies.
-Afterwards it should be possible to run the app, if something is missing just write "npm i "Name of missing""
+Once installation is complete, you should be able to run the app.
+If you encounter a notification about missing components, use the command 'npm i [Name of Missing Component]' to install them individually."

-### Installation
+### Example:
 ```java
 pip install stanza
 ```